iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Non-Smooth Calculus/Monotonicity of Subgradient on a Line.md

     * $\langle  \partial [f](x_1) - \partial [f](x_2), -\epsilon \mathbf e_i\rangle\ge 0$, Then it's consider: $-\epsilon (\partial[f](x_i) - \partial[f](x_2)) \ge 0$, which basically implies the monotone property: $(\partial [f](x_1))_i \le (\partial [f](x_2))_i$.
 Basically suggesting the upper bounding property of the ith component of the subgradient operator.

 * **Mis**
-  * The converse of the statement is actually true.
+  * I think the converse of the statement is actually true.
 If the gradient is monotone, then the function has to be convex.

 **Proofs**: